fossabot/WeddingPhotoDownloader/README.md

                         A list of gallery identifiers, separated by a space --name NAME           Name of the folder where the galleries will be downloaded
 ```

+**Note**: The folder in which the items will be downloaded is generated in the personal folder of the currently logged-in user.

 ### Example of use